 Frequently Asked Questions about booking Tim Allen.

 Tim Allen's current work schedule and location in relation to your event's type, date, budget, and locality will play a primary factor in the acceptance of booking Tim Allen for your party.
 As long as your funding is commensurate to the price range to book Tim Allen, CTI will propose your event to the official agency representing Tim Allen.
 After we consult with them, we can circle back with you to provide a personal and accurate quote that includes: final costs, availability, and actual interest in being hired for your specific event or party.

 CTI can give you the Tim Allen booking price once we submit your event details to their camp.
 "How much does it cost to book Tim Allen for an event?" is a frequent question we get, but the final Tim Allen booking price is contingent on many variables and the booking fee we show is based on a range derived from our past experience with what will Tim Allen charge for an event.
-Also, thier speaking fee might be different than the fee shown for the cost to perform or to just appear.
+Also, their speaking fee might be different than the fee shown for the cost to perform or to just appear.
 Popularity, career stage, along with current demand will cause fluctuations in their speaking price too.
 The final booking price may be more than what is shown, but you should at least have a budget within that range for them to consider an appearance, performance or speaking engagement.